 Piranha 2010 was a modest box-office success.
 Piranha 3DD (2012) was a sequel.

-Subsequently, Alexandre Aja went onto make Horns (2013) wherein Daniel Radcliffe grows a set of devil horns and the non-genre thriller The 9th Life of Louis Drax (2016), as well as to write/produce the remake of Maniac (2012) and The Pyramid (2014) and produced 47 Meters Down (2017).
+Subsequently, Alexandre Aja went onto make Horns (2013) wherein Daniel Radcliffe grows a set of devil horns and the non-genre thriller The 9th Life of Louis Drax (2016), as well as to write/produce the remake of Maniac (2012), The Pyramid (2014) and produced 47 Meters Down (2017).

 (Winner for Best Makeup Effects at this sites Best of 2010 Awards).